All Episodes

 So there you are.

-Yeah, this has been this has been pretty strange.
+Yeah, this has been pretty strange.

-This is kind of like a sort of Y2K, here's what could happen kind of deal.
+This is kind of like sort of a Y2K, here's what could happen kind of deal.

 Maybe it couldn't happen with Y2K.